Noah180/test123/rpc.md

     1. "txid" (string, required) The transaction id (must be in mempool)

 **Result:**

     {
-	    (json object)
         "size" : n,             (numeric) virtual transaction size as defined in BIP 141.
 This is different from actual serialized size for witness transactions as witness data is discounted.
-        "fee" : n, (numeric) transaction fee in QTUM (DEPRECATED) "modifiedfee" : n, (numeric) transaction fee with fee deltas used for mining priority (DEPRECATED) "time" : n, (numeric) local time transaction entered pool in seconds since 1 Jan 1970 GMT "height" : n, (numeric) block height when transaction entered pool "descendantcount" : n, (numeric) number of in-mempool descendant transactions (including this one) "descendantsize" : n, (numeric) virtual transaction size of in-mempool descendants (including this one) "descendantfees" : n, (numeric) modified fees (see above) of in-mempool descendants (including this one) (DEPRECATED) "ancestorcount" : n, (numeric) number of in-mempool ancestor transactions (including this one) "ancestorsize" : n, (numeric) virtual transaction size of in-mempool ancestors (including this one) "ancestorfees" : n, (numeric) modified fees (see above) of in-mempool ancestors (including this one) (DEPRECATED) "wtxid" : hash, (string) hash of serialized transaction, including witness data "fees" : {
+        "fee" : n,              (numeric) transaction fee in QTUM (DEPRECATED) "modifiedfee" : n,      (numeric) transaction fee with fee deltas used for mining priority (DEPRECATED) "time" : n,             (numeric) local time transaction entered pool in seconds since 1 Jan 1970 GMT "height" : n,           (numeric) block height when transaction entered pool "descendantcount" : n,  (numeric) number of in-mempool descendant transactions (including this one) "descendantsize" : n,   (numeric) virtual transaction size of in-mempool descendants (including this one) "descendantfees" : n,   (numeric) modified fees (see above) of in-mempool descendants (including this one) (DEPRECATED)
+        "ancestorcount" : n,    (numeric) number of in-mempool ancestor transactions (including this one) "ancestorsize" : n,     (numeric) virtual transaction size of in-mempool ancestors (including this one) "ancestorfees" : n,     (numeric) modified fees (see above) of in-mempool ancestors (including this one) (DEPRECATED) "wtxid" : hash,         (string) hash of serialized transaction, including witness data "fees" : {
             "base" : n,         (numeric) transaction fee in QTUM "modified" : n,     (numeric) transaction fee with fee deltas used for mining priority in QTUM "ancestor" : n,     (numeric) modified fees (see above) of in-mempool ancestors (including this one) in QTUM "descendant" : n,   (numeric) modified fees (see above) of in-mempool descendants (including this one) in QTUM }
         "depends" : [           (array) unconfirmed transactions used as inputs for this transaction "transactionid",    (string) parent transaction id
            ... ]
         "spentby" : [           (array) unconfirmed transactions spending outputs from this transaction "transactionid",    (string) child transaction id
            ... ]
     }

 **Examples:**